-In the United States federal, state and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal information privacy laws, consumer protection laws (e.g. Section 5 of the Federal Trade Commission Act), other similar laws (e.g. wiretapping laws).
+In the United States federal, state and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, consumer protection laws (e.g. Section 5 of the Federal Trade Commission Act), other similar laws (e.g. wiretapping laws).
 For example, HIPAA, as amended by HITECH, imposes specific requirements relating to the privacy, security and transmission of individually identifiable health information.

-Additionally, the California Consumer Privacy Act of 2018, or CCPA, applies to personal information of consumers, business representatives, and employees, and requires covered businesses to provide specific disclosures in privacy notices and honor requests of California residents to exercise certain privacy rights.
-The CCPA also provides for civil penalties for noncompliance of up to \$7,500 per violation and allows private litigants affected by certain data breaches to recover significant statutory damages.
+Additionally, in the past few years, numerous U.S. states-including California, Virginia, Colorado, Connecticut, and Utah-have enacted comprehensive privacy laws that impose certain obligations on covered businesses, including providing specific disclosures in privacy notices and affording residents with certain rights concerning their personal data.
+As applicable, such rights may include the right to access, correct, or delete certain personal data, and to opt-out of certain data processing activities, such as targeted advertising, profiling, and automated decision-making.
+The exercise of these rights may impact our business and ability to provide our products and services.
+Certain states also impose stricter requirements for processing certain personal data, including sensitive information, such as conducting data privacy impact assessments.
+These state laws allow for statutory fines for noncompliance.
+For example, the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act (CPRA), (collectively, the CCPA), applies to personal data of consumers, business representatives, and employees who are California residents, and requires covered businesses to provide specific disclosures in privacy notices and honor requests of such individuals to exercise certain privacy rights.
+The CCPA also provides for fines of up to \$7,500 per violation and allows private litigants affected by certain data breaches to recover significant statutory damages.
 Although there are limited exemptions for clinical trial data under the CCPA, the CCPA increases compliance costs and potential liability with respect to other personal data we maintain about California residents.
-In addition, the California Privacy Rights Act of 2020, or CPRA, expands the CCPA's requirements, including by adding a new right for individuals to correct their personal information and establishing a new regulatory agency to implement and enforce the law.
-Other states, such as Virginia and Colorado, have also passed comprehensive privacy laws, and similar laws are being considered in several other states, as well as at the federal and local levels.
-These developments may further complicate compliance efforts, and increase legal risk and compliance costs for us and the third parties upon whom we rely.
+Similar laws are being considered in several other states, as well as at the federal and local levels, and we expect more states to pass similar laws in the future.
+While these states, like the CCPA, also exempt some data processed in the context of clinical trials, these developments may further complicate compliance efforts, and increase legal risk and compliance costs for us and the third parties with whom we work.